-The female:male ratio is 2:1.
-The incidence is 3 to 4 times higher in black than in white people.
+Autoimmune myositis is more common in females than males by a 2:1 ratio.
+The incidence is 3 to 4 times higher in Black people than in White people.
 These disorders may appear at any age but occur most commonly from age 40 to 60 or, in children, from age 5 to 15.

 Etiology of Autoimmune Myositis

 The cause of autoimmune myositis seems to be an autoimmune reaction to muscle tissue in genetically susceptible people.
 Familial clustering occurs, and human leukocyte antigen (HLA) subtypes are associated with myositis.
 For example, the alleles of the 8.1 ancestral haplotype (HLA-DRB1*03-DQA1*05-DQB1*02) increase risk of polymyositis, dermatomyositis, and interstitial lung disease Overview of Interstitial Lung Disease Interstitial lung diseases are a heterogeneous group of disorders characterized by alveolar septal thickening, fibroblast proliferation, collagen deposition, and, if the process remains unchecked... read more .
 Possible inciting events include viral myositis and underlying cancer.
 The association of cancer with dermatomyositis (less so with polymyositis) suggests that a tumor may incite myositis as the result of an autoimmune reaction against a common antigen in muscle and tumor.